olayodepossible/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Corrective and Preventative Measures
 After a discussion it has been decided we can prevent this in the future by:

-Modifying configuration files for more error logging to leverge on third-party logging service to quicken response times Test before deploying on all servers no matter how small an update.
+- Modifying configuration files for more error logging or leverge on third-party logging service to quicken response times
+- Test before deploying on all servers no matter how small an update.